-- (a) Potentially infectious material must be securely contained within Biohazardous Waste Bags ("Red Bags") according to the following: - (1) Biohazardous waste must be segregated from other types of waste at the point of origin. - (2) Biohazardous waste should be "double-bagged" if it contains partially saturated solid waste. - (3) Bags containing Biohazardous waste must be red in color, and be labeled either as "Biohazardous Waste," or with the international symbol and the word "Biohazard." - (4) Bags must be certified by the manufacturer to meet the minimum strength requirements of CCR, Title 22, Article 13, section 66840(f), and ASTM Standard D 1709-75. - (5) Bags must be securely tied so as to prevent leakage or expulsion of the contents during handling, transportation, or storage. - (6) Bags should be labeled with the name of originating department. - (7) Any spill or leak of a medical/infectious waste must be decontaminated by appropriate procedures, (See Part 11 of this Plan). - (8) Pathological Waste Labeled containers will not be used for any waste other than pathological waste. - (b) Sharps, which are used needles, syringes, or other objects having acute rigid corners or protuberances capable of cutting or piercing, shall be placed in containers which meet the following requirements: - (1) Container must be leak proof, rigid, puncture resistant, and tightly lidded or taped closed to prevent loss of contents and to secure for disposal. - (2) Container, once sealed, cannot be reopened without great difficulty.
+- a.
+Potentially infectious material must be securely contained within Biohazardous Waste Bags ("Red Bags") according to the following: - 1) Biohazardous waste must be segregated from other types of waste at the point of origin. - 2) Biohazardous waste should be "double-bagged" if it contains partially saturated

+- solid waste or liquids. - 3) Bags containing Biohazardous waste must be red in color, and be labeled either as "Biohazardous Waste," or with the international symbol and the word "Biohazard." - 4) Bags must be certified by the manufacturer to meet the minimum strength requirements of California Health and Safety Code 117630, and ASTM Standard D 1709 and ASTM Standard D 1922. - 5) Bags must be securely sealed so as to prevent leakage or expulsion of the contents during handling, transportation, or storage. - 6) Bags should be labeled with the name of originating department. - 7) Any spill or leak of a medical/infectious waste must be decontaminated by appropriate procedures, (See Part II of this Plan). - 8) Pathological Waste Labeled containers will not be used for any waste other than pathological waste. - b.
+Sharps, which are used needles, syringes, or other objects having acute rigid corners or protuberances capable of cutting or piercing, shall be placed in containers which meet the following requirements: - 1) Container must be leak proof, rigid, puncture resistant, and tightly lidded to prevent loss of contents, prevent tampering, and be secure for disposal. - 2) Container, once sealed, cannot be reopened without great difficulty. - 3) Sharps containers must be labeled in the same way as infectious waste bags, or be placed in infectious waste bags. - 4) Needle and syringe tips shall not be clipped prior to disposal. - 5) Needles and syringes shall not be recapped.
+The entire unit shall be immediately placed in an approved sharps container after use. - c.
+Use of Secondary Containers - All disposable infectious waste bags and sharps containers must be placed in secondary containers such as pails, cartons, drums, dumpsters, or bins for storage. - 2) Secondary containers must be leak proof, have tight-fitting covers, and be kept clean and in good repair. - Secondary containers must be labeled on the lid and sides with the words, Biohazardous Waste," or with the international biohazard symbol and the word, "Biohazard."

-- (3) Sharps containers must be labeled in the same way as infectious waste bags, or be placed in infectious waste bags. - (4) Needle and syringe tips shall not be clipped prior to disposal. - (5) Needles and syringes shall not be recapped.
-The entire unit shall be immediately placed in an approved sharps container after use. - (c) Use of Secondary Containers - (1) All disposable infectious waste bags and sharps containers must be placed in secondary containers such as pails, cartons, drums, dumpsters, or bins for storage. - (2) Secondary containers must be leak proof, have tight-fitting covers, and be kept clean and in good repair. - (3) Secondary containers must be labeled on the lid and sides with the words, Biohazard us Waste," or with the international biohazard symbol and the word, "Biohazard." - (4) Reusable secondary containers must be easily cleanable, and must be washed and decontaminated each time they are emptied, unless they have been completely protected from contamination.
-The cleaning method should be approved by EHS for compliance with applicable State and local regulations. - (d) Storage enclosures for bagged infectious waste must be secured to deny access to unauthorized personnel and exterior doors must be posted in both English and Spanish as follows:
+- 4) Reusable secondary containers must be easily cleanable, and must be washed and decontaminated each time they are emptied, unless they have been completely protected from contamination.
+The cleaning method should be approved by EHS for compliance with applicable State and local regulations. - 5) Storage enclosures for bagged infectious waste must be secured to deny access to unauthorized personnel and exterior doors must be posted in both English and Spanish as follows:

-CAUTION - INFECTIOUS WASTE STORAGE AREA -UNAUTHORIZED PERSONS KEEP OUT.
+CAUTION - INFECTIOUS WASTE STORAGE AREA - UNAUTHORIZED PERSONS KEEP OUT.
 CUIDAD - ZONA DE RESIDUOS INFECTADOS - PROHIBIDA LA ENTRADA A PERSONAS NO AUTORIZADAS.

-(e) Biohazardous waste should not be stored in CSUSB facilities for more than four days at temperatures above 0 Degrees C (32 Degrees F.)
+6) Biohazardous waste should not be stored in CSUSB facilities for more than seven days at temperatures above 0 Degrees C (32 Degrees F.)